+Cyber Bullying Bullying does not include legitimate, constructive and fair criticism of a staff member or student's performance/behaviour or the legitimate (i.e. not discriminatory, arbitrary or abusive) exercise of academic freedom, freedom of thought and inquiry, and expression in teaching and research.
+An assertive management style is acceptable provided that staff and students are treated with respect and dignity.
 Cyber bullying occurs when a person is deliberately bullied, harassed, humiliated, threatened, embarrassed, or targeted by another person through the use of the internet, cell phones, pagers, personal digital devices, computers or other digital technology whether or not they are made over Hanson's computer system.
-Some examples of this are in the form of e-mail, instant messaging (IM), chat rooms or bash boards, pagers, blogs, discussion board postings, vote/polling boards, etc.

-Cyber bullying can be:

-- Threats sent or published online

-- Negative comments via text, email, IM, etc.

-- Rumours posted on websites or spread online (whether they are true or not)

-- Creating a fake profile of another person

-- Private photos spread online that you did not authorize

-- Unwanted sexual remarks
+Some examples of this are in the form of e-mail, instant messaging (IM), chat rooms or bash boards, pagers, blogs, discussion board postings, vote/polling boards, etc. Cyber bullying can be: Threats sent or published online Negative comments via text, email, IM, etc. Rumours posted on websites or spread online (whether they are true or not) Creating a fake profile of another person Private photos spread online that you did not authorize Unwanted sexual remarks Hate speech Premises of Hanson Buildings and lands owned, leased, operated, controlled or supervised by Hanson International Education & Employment Services LTD. Members of the Hanson Community Includes students, staff, contractors, visitors, guests, and committee members present on any Hanson premises.

-- Hate speech

-Premises of Hanson

-Buildings and lands owned, leased, operated, controlled or supervised by Hanson International Education & Employment LTD.

-Members of the Hanson Community

-Includes students, staff, contractors, visitors, guests and committee members present on any Hanson premises.